calliope-project/calliope/doc/index.rst

 Calliope is a framework to develop energy systems models using a modern and open source Python-based toolchain.

-..
-Note:: Calliope is under active development.
-Functionality and/or data formats may change in future versions.
-See the :doc:`contact page <contact>` to keep up-to-date with changes.

 Main features:

 * Generic technology definition allows modeling any mix of production, storage and consumption